Interactive Explanation with Varying Level of Details in an Explainable Scientific Literature Recommender System: Related work

-In a broader view, an explanation aims to make the reasons behind a decision or recommendation comprehensible to humans.
+Explainability is an inherently human-centric property \citep{liao2021human}.
+In a broader view, an explanation aims to make the reasons behind a decision or recommendation easy to understand by people \cite{arrieta2020explainable}.
 Thus, work on XAI in general and explainable RS in particular must take a human-centered approach.
-To this end, the HCI community has called for interdisciplinary collaboration and user-centered approaches to XAI \citep{abdul2018trends, wang2019designing}. \cite{miller2019explanation} synthesized perspectives on human explanation from philosophy, social science, and cognitive science and identified a list of human-friendly characteristics of explanation, including that human explanations are contrastive (i.e., “sought in response to particular counterfactual cases”), selective (i.e., selected in a ‘‘biased manner” from a “sometimes infinite number of causes”), and social (i.e., conversational process, where an "explainer transfer knowledge to an explainee").
-The social nature of explanation implies that an XAI has to be interactive or even conversational \citep{liao2020questioning}.
+To this end, the HCI community has called for interdisciplinary collaboration and human-centered approaches to design, evaluate, and provide conceptual and methodological tools for XAI \citep{abdul2018trends, wang2019designing,liao2021human}.
+This has led to a sub-field of XAI referred to as human-centered XAI (HCXAI) which goes beyond opening the black-box and towards the human factors of XAI \citep{ehsan2020human}.
+This line of research is based on common assumptions that there is more to making AI explainable than algorithmic transparency and that who opens the black-box of AI matters just as much, if not more, as the ways of opening it \citep{ehsan2021operationalizing,ehsan2022human,ehsan2023human}. \cite{miller2019explanation} synthesized perspectives on human explanation from philosophy, social science, and cognitive science and identified a list of human-friendly characteristics of explanation, including that human explanations are contrastive (i.e., “sought in response to particular counterfactual cases”), selective (i.e., selected in a ‘‘biased manner” from a “sometimes infinite number of causes”), and social (i.e., conversational process, where an "explainer transfer knowledge to an explainee").
+The social nature of explanation maps to an essential requirement for interactivity in XAI applications \citep{liao2020questioning}.
+User interactions do not end at receiving an XAI output, but continue until an actionable understanding is achieved \citep{liao2021human}.
 With the goal of bridging the gap between XAI and HCI, research on designing and studying user interactions with XAI has emerged over the past few years \citep{cheng2019explaining, sokol2020one, krause2016interacting, kulesza2015principles}.
-However, little is known about how interactive explanation should be designed and implemented in RS, so that explanation goals such as scrutability, transparency, trust, and user satisfaction are met \citep{ jannach2019explanations, hernandez2021effects}.
+However, little is known about how interactive explanation should be designed and implemented in RS, so that explanation goals such as scrutability, transparency, trust, and user satisfaction are met \citep{jannach2019explanations, hernandez2021effects}.
 Although interactive and more recently conversational RS have been well studied \citep{he2016interactive, jin2018effects, jugovac2017interacting, harambam2019designing, jannach2021survey}, there has been little work on how to incorporate interactivity features in explainable RS.
 Both in the literature and in real-world systems, there are only a few examples of RS that provide interactive explanations, mainly to allow users to scrutinize the provided recommendations and correct the system’s assumptions \citep{jannach2019explanations, guesmi2021open, guesmi2022interactive, guesmi2021input, guesmi2022explaining, balog2019transparent}, or have a conversation, i.e., an exchange of questions and answers between the user and the system, using GUI-navigation or natural language conversation \citep{hernandez2021effects}.
 As a possible mechanism to achieve interactive explanation in RS, we focus in this work on developing explanations with different levels of detail and empowering users to steer the explanation process the way they see fit.